brenordv/azure-eventhub-tools/readme.md

 # Benchmark
 All benchmarks were made using about 500k messages of 7kb each.
+Note: All benchmarks were made using Windows with a HDD (ntfs).
+When I tested using Linux + HDD (ext4) times were way better.

 ## Hub Send
 1. Buffered: 765 messages/second (about 66 million messages/day)